neondatabase/website/content/docs/import/import-from-postgres.md

 </CodeBlock>

-The Neon role performing the restore operation will become the owner of all database objects.
+The Neon role performing the restore operation becomes the owner of all database objects.

 ## Advanced `pg_dump` and `pg_restore` options